 Internationally

-acclaimed pianist and Yamaha
+acclaimed pianist and Yamaha Artist Nikita Fitenko has performed

-in the former Soviet Union, Europe, Asia, and South and North America.
+recitals and with orchestras in the former Soviet Union, Europe,

-He has appeared as a soloist with such orchestras as St. Petersburg
+with such orchestras as St. Petersburg Capella Symphony, Russian

-Capella Symphony, Russian Chamber Philharmonic, Russian Philharmonic
+Chamber Philharmonic, Russian Philharmonic Orchestra of Moscow,

-State Hermitage Orchestra, Slovak National Philharmonic, Corvallis
+Slovak National Philharmonic, Corvallis Symphony Orchestra, Lewisville

-Texas Symphony, and Northwestern Symphony Orchestra.
-His future engagements
+Symphony, Rapides Symphony, and Northwestern Symphony Orchestra

 While